vishen/go-slearch/README.md

 # Structured Logs Search (slearch)
 This is a simple  utility to search through structured JSON logs that come out of your logging systems; eg: `kubectl logs` or `docker logs`.

 Slearch will read structured JSON or text logs via `stdin` that are separated newlines and allow you to filter out exact or regex matches per log line.
+It will print the matching results in the same order they are read.

 ## Usage
 ```